NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 catalog as a regular DNS zone was proposed by Stephen Morris.

 The initial authors discovered that Paul Vixie's earlier [@Metazones] proposal implemented a similar approach and reviewed it.
-Catalog zones borrows some syntax ideas from Metazones, as both share this scheme of representing the catalog as a regular DNS zone.
+Catalog zones borrow some syntax ideas from Metazones, as both share this scheme of representing the catalog as a regular DNS zone.